comatory/www/content/log/2024-04-07_understanding_relay_data_ids.md

   </a>
 </div>

 Why and how is this Data ID created?
-It is similar to what we've already observed with `version` field.
-In our schema, the connection `UserConnection` does not contain any `id` field.
-This means that Relay has to generate the ID for us and it does it by concatenating several strings.
-Double colon `:` is used as separator between these strings.
+It appears similar to what we've previously observed with the `version` field.
+In our schema, the `UserConnection` does not contain an `id` field.
+This means that Relay needs to generate the ID for us, which it accomplishes by concatenating several strings.
+The double colon `:` is used as a separator between these strings.

-We've touched on `client` string before, this is pre-determined value of Relay library so it's used as *root* prefix.
-Next, the Data ID of its parent type is used - in our case this equals to `id` field of `User` we've queried with `node` query.
+We've touched on the `client` string before; it's a pre-determined value from the Relay library used as the *root* prefix.
+Up next, the Data ID of its parent type is utilized - in our case, this would be equivalent to the `id` field of the `User` that we've queried with `node` query.
-Lastly, it uses value of `key` argument provided to `@connection` directive, in our case we defined it as `user_friends` in `friendList_User` fragment.
-For some reason it is prefixed with `__`.
-This last part also includes serialized arguments provided to the connection, in this specific case it's `search` which is empty string at the moment.
-I'll get to these in a moment.
+Finally, it uses the value of the `key` argument supplied to the `@connection` directive.
+We set it as `user_friends` in the `friendList_User` fragment.
+Interestingly, this key is prefixed with `__`.
+This final section of the Data ID also encompasses serialized arguments given to the connection, in this particular scenario `search`, which is an empty string right now.
+I'll delve into these elements shortly.

 Let's look at Relay dev tools to understand how it represents this connection with only first page loaded: